 1912 - 2000

-Bowie grew up in western Queensland in the harsh environment of the Channel Country.
+Bowie grew up in the harsh environment of Queensland's Channel Country; she and her brothers were tutored by a "remittance man" from England.
 Her mother encouraged her to train for secretarial duties and after completing this course Bowie chose to pursue a career in nursing, gaining her General Nursing certificate with training at Maryborough Hospital and her Midwifery certificate at Cairns Base Hospital.
+In early 1939 she gained a position through External Affairs Canberra at the Australian Government Administration hospital in Rabaul.

 Two Rabaul Nurses - Bowie and Joyce as seen on the cover of Not Now Tomorrow © Claire Marriott